Valmont (film): Plot

 Some time later, Madame de Tourvel lovingly places a rose on Valmont's tomb before returning to her waiting husband.

 Production

 Differences from the novel

 The plot of Valmont differs significantly from Laclos's novel.
 In the novel, Cécile miscarries Valmont's child, and at the end retires to a convent; in Valmont she is pregnant at her wedding.
 In the novel, letters between Valmont and Merteuil are exposed, and Merteuil is publicly ridiculed and humiliated; in Valmont, the letters are not mentioned, and Merteuil has no downfall except in the eyes of Cécile and her mother.
 She also does not suffer from the physical disfigurement described by Laclos in the denouement.
 Madame de Tourvel's future is less tragic: instead of dying of a broken heart, she returns to her forgiving and understanding older husband.

+Valmonts cast originally included actor Wil Wheaton, but he had to decline at the last minute to work on the first episode of the 3rd season of Star Trek: The Next Generation.

+Filming

+The film was shot at Versailles, the Château de La Motte-Tilly (Aube), in Nancy (Meurthe-et-Moselle), in Montfort-l'Amaury (Yvelines), at the Great Stables of Chantilly (Oise), and at the Musée Nissim de Camondo in Paris.

 Release

 Theatrical release

 Valmont was released to theaters in the United States on November 17, 1989, for a limited run.